Skip to content

 Contact Us Now!

-How Does a Structured Light 3D Scanner Work?
+How Does a Blue Laser 3D Scanner Work?

-The process of 3D scanning using a structured light scanner involves several steps:
+The process of 3D scanning using a blue laser scanner involves several steps:

-One or more cameras are used to capture the image of the object with the projected light.
-The cameras record deformations and variations in the light patterns resulting from the object’s shape.
+Sensors on the scanner capture images of the object with the projected laser mesh.
+They record deformations and variations in the laser beams resulting from the characteristic shape of the scanned object.

-By comparing the deformations of the light patterns in the captured image to the known projected light, the scanner can calculate the depth or distance of each point on the object’s surface from the scanner.
+By analyzing the deformations of the laser patterns in the captured image in relation to the known projected laser pattern, the scanner is able to calculate the depth or distance of each point on the surface of the object in relation to the scanner and the various targets.
+This technique is known as “triangulation.”

 Once the depth of each point on the object has been calculated, the image processing software can reconstruct the object’s complete three-dimensional geometry.
 This creates a detailed 3D model of the scanned object.